microsoft/WSL-DistroLauncher/ROADMAP.md

 Status: Reserved for bug fixes, if needed.

-# Release 1.1.20 - Currently in branch oobe-staging.
+# Release 1.1.20 - Currently in Master.

-Status: Feature Freeze (Push to Store Early-Mid October)
+Status: Testing.

 - Interactive setup script:
   - Choice of shell: bash, csh, zsh (with oh-my-zsh), fish (with oh-my-fish)